cmuramoto/cedar-java/README.md

 }
 ```

 It's hard to discount for GC side effects in these tests since lots of short lived Strings are created on demand.
-By filling the trie, unmapping the source file and keeping a sample of 48 keys on heap with average length of 10.08 (slightly larger than the dataset average which is 9.58) and running lookups in a tight loop  guaranteed 0 allocations and less granular measurements
+By filling the trie, unmapping the source file and keeping a sample of 48 keys on heap with average length of 10.08 (slightly larger than the dataset average which is 9.58) and running lookups in a tight loops with guaranteed 0 allocations and less granular measurements

 ```java